 And frankly, I cannot fully disagree.

-In his righteful stance against what Tooby and Cosmides dubbed the “Standard Social Science Model”, Pinker sometimes seem to goo too much on the opposite direction, and he himself ends up being idelogically driven.
+In his rightful stance against what Tooby and Cosmides dubbed the “Standard Social Science Model”, Pinker sometimes seems to go too much in the opposite direction, and he himself ends up being ideologically driven.

 Pinker can’t stop harping on about “feminists”, “left-wing researchers” and “anthropologists of peace”, sometimes doing so with the typical attitude of the smart alec bully (see Sapolsky’s comments in “Behave“).

-I think we could all do with less competition, learn something from the other side, and let the good and sensible work speak for itself.
+I think we could all do with less competition and more scientific search for truth.
+Learning something from the other side, and let science and factual work speak for itself.

 And the good work of Pinker and the other evolutionary psychologists does speak for itself.